Parthasarathi-MVN/zoho-task/README.md

 **Step 4**: Once the application is running, open your preferred browser and type in the address bar ```http://localhost:8080/```.
 This will take you to the index page of the application.

-Note: Make sure the port number ```8080``` is free and is not being used by any other application, in that case the application would throw an error.
+Note: Make sure the port number ```8080``` is free and is not being used by any other application(default port of Spring is 8080), in that case the application would throw an error.

 - The backend Java code is present in /src/main/java/com/zoho/task
 - The frontend code is present in /src/main/resources/templates